-We note with concern that when countries graduate to middle income status, they often lose access to sufficient finance to meet their needs.
-We encourage MDB shareholders to apply criteria flexibly and give favorable consideration to review graduation criteria to ensure that they are fair, up to date and relevant.
+64. We note with concern that when countries graduate to middle income status, they often lose access to sufficient multilateral and bilateral finance to meet their needs.
+We therefore call for measures to deal with this problem in order to ensure adequate financing for these countries.
+We also call on encourage MDB shareholders to apply criteria flexibly and give favorable consideration to review graduation criteria to ensure that they are fair, up to date and relevant.
 We urge providers to take into account the recipient country's level of development, vulnerability, debt level, ability to mobilize domestic resources, access to other sources of finance and the type of programme being funded when determining what type of financing would be most appropriate.
-We also call on MDBs to consider how to support more investments at the sub-sovereign level and provide direct funding in grants or credits to local governments and local entities.
-We also agree on the importance of enhancing risk mitigation mechanisms for sustainable development investments, such as through the World Bank's Multilateral Investment Guarantee Agency (MIGA), including to open up the possibility of subsovereign loans for investment in infrastructures.
+We also agree on the importance of enhancing risk mitigation mechanisms for sustainable development investments, such as through the World Bank's Multilateral Investment Guarantee Agency (MIGA).